Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Results

 \subsection{Population model effects on Bayes factor}

-We first evaluate the Bayes factor using only $m_1^z$ posteriors of lensed pairs and marginalised $m_1^z$ observed population model.
+We first evaluate the Bayes factor using only $m_1^z$ posteriors of lensed pairs and marginalized $m_1^z$ observed population model.

-We randomly select 4 event pairs for each $20 M_\odot$ interval from the lensed catalogue to perform the Bayes factor calculation for better illustration.
+We randomly select 1 event pairs for each $10 M_\odot$ interval from the lensed catalog to perform the Bayes factor calculation for better illustration.
 In the upper panel of Fig.~\ref{fig:strong_lensing_bayes_factors-1D-obs}, we show the comparison of benchmark, (H)DPGMM, and power-law models.
 The (H)DPGMM agrees with the benchmark model within the 68\% confidence interval while the power-law model does not.
 As a result, the percentage errors for lensed pair Bayes factors between using (H)DPGMM and benchmark model (blue) are smaller than those between using the power-law model and benchmark model (orange)(Fig.~\ref{fig:strong_lensing_bayes_factors-1D-obs} lower panel).
-The Bayes factors calculated with (H)DPGMM give $\pm 10 \%$ error with 1 standard deviation while those using the power-law model give a larger percentage error for most of the lensed pairs.
-Within the range of $10 M_\odot <m_1^z<100M_\odot$, the power-law model exhibits a lower probability compared to the benchmark model.
-It favors the probability of having lensed pair when two observed events have similar event posteriors.
-As a result, the Bayes factors are overestimated, and the opposite occurs for $m_1^z >100 M_\odot$ as the power-law model has a higher probability compared to the benchmark model.
-The result shows how the population model affects the Bayes factor.
-A parametric model that fails to capture the population's structures will bias the Bayes factor.
+The Bayes factors calculated using the (H)DPGMM exhibit an error of approximately \(\pm 30\%\) at 1 standard deviation, whereas those using the power-law model show a larger percentage error near the Gaussian peak at \(70 \, M_\odot\).
+The power-law model exhibits a lower probability compared to the benchmark model and tends to overestimate the Bayes factors, favoring the likelihood of a lensed pair when two observed events have similar event posteriors.
+Note that the Bayes factors computed using the (H)DPGMM have larger error bars compared to those obtained from the power-law model, due to the larger uncertainty in the inferred population model.
+This result highlights the impact of the population model on the Bayes factor.
+A parametric model that fails to adequately capture the underlying structure of the population introduces bias into the Bayes factor.

 Next, we evaluate the Bayes factor using both $m_1^z$ and $q$ posteriors of lensed pairs to see the error propagation in higher dimensions.
-As shown in Fig.~\ref{fig:strong_lensing_bayes_factors-2D-obs}, the percentage error for using (H)DPGMM increased from around $\pm 10 \%$ to around $\pm 20 -40 \%$ while half of the lensed pair Bayes factors using power-law model give $>100\%$ error.
-In Fig.~\ref{fig:obs_pop_models}, the (H)DPGMM uncertainty on marginalised $q$ distribution is greater than $m_{1}^z$ distribution, increasing the percentage error when calculating the Bayes factor using both $m_1^z$ and $q$ posteriors.
-The power-law model, on the other hand, gives greater inaccuracy for some lensed pairs because it cannot capture all features of the joint $(m_1^z,q)$ distribution.
+As shown in Fig.~\ref{fig:strong_lensing_bayes_factors-2D-obs}, the percentage error for using (H)DPGMM remains \(\sim \pm 30\%\) while those using power-law model exasperated near the Gaussian peak at \(70 \, M_\odot\).